kriasoft/react-starter-kit/README.md

 $ gulp deploy                   # or, `gulp deploy --production`
 ```

-You can deploy to different destinations by adding a corresponding flag.
-For example `--production` or `--staging` etc. See the 'deploy' task in
+For more information see 'deploy' task in `gulpfile.js`.
-`gulpfile.js`.

 ### How to Update